-The term "exceptional circumstances" is not defined for the purposes of section 104, but its ordinary meaning contemplates something out of the ordinary and of an unusual nature.
+The circumstances referred to must thus be of such a nature that they would be considered as being something out of the ordinary and of an unusual nature.

 In a criminal bail case the Constitutional Court was required to consider what constituted exceptional circumstances and stated the following:14

-"In this regard I am not persuaded that there is any ... validity in the complaint raised ... that the term 'exceptional circumstances' is so vague that an applicant ... does not know what it is that has to be established. ...
+"In this regard I am not persuaded that there is any ...validity in the complaint raised ... that the term 'exceptional circumstances' is so vague that an applicant ... does not know what it is that has to be established. ...
 In any event, one can hardly expect the lawgiver to circumscribe that which is inherently incapable of delineation.
 If something can be imagined and outlined in advance, it is probably because it is not exceptional."

-Each case must be considered according to its own merits in order to determine whether the reason for requesting an extension of more than 21 days is exceptional and therefore justifies the requested extension.
+Each case must be considered according to its own merits in order to determine whether the reason for requesting an extension of more than 21 business days is exceptional and therefore justifies the requested extension.